MaoZiming/Flatiron-Mod-Two-Cohort-Profiles-App/README.md

 - More class methods (required by the project guideline)
     - It could be display number of languages, colleges, on the cohort show page
 - Sign-up, Login page validation & display error messages
-- Profiles/show page requires login and completed profiles
+- Update pictures
-- Cannot Login after signup?
+- Bug login has to reenter the profiles info?

 *******************